KamezawaAki/KamezawaAki/README.md

-- Hello, I’m Kamezawa Akira, call me anything you want, idrc.
+- Hello, I’m Aki, call me anything you want, idrc.
 -  I'm 19.
 My interest is you
 <!---
 KamezawaAki/KamezawaAki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.